-&lt;sup>65 Section 21(1) of the Electoral Act provides that the Commission may request the person who called an election (i.e. the Minister) to postpone the voting day for that election, provided the Commission is satisfied that -

-&quot;(a) the postponement is necessary for ensuring a free and fair election; and that the postponement must be necessary for ensuring a free and fair election, and the revised voting day must still fall "within the period as required by the Constitution or national or provincial legislation thereunder".
-This is the period stipulated in the Constitution, which is "within 90 days of the date that Council was dissolved, or its term expired", or, similarly, in terms of the Municipal Structures Act, "within 90 days of the date of the expiry of the term of municipal councils".
+&lt;sup>65 Section 21(1) of the Electoral Act provides that the Commission may request the person who called an election (i.e. the Minister) to postpone the voting day for that election, provided the Commission is satisfied that - which is "within 90 days of the date that Council was dissolved, or its term expired", or, similarly, in terms of the Municipal Structures Act, "within 90 days of the date of the expiry of the term of municipal councils".